WhitestormJS/whs.js/README.md

 ##### New releases

 > `whs` is currently at v2 major version.
-We don't have clear plans for v3 yet.
-So v2 will probably remain the main stable version until at least 2018.
+We had plans for v3 yet but development isn't active.
+So v2 will probably remain the main stable version until further notice.

-> We try to publish **patch releases every 20 days** or even more often.
+> We try to publish **minor update releases** for bug fixes, we will review PRs.

-> We try to publish **minor update releases every 60 days** or even more often depending on the amount of features that sometimes get added in a very small period of time.
-We want the community to profit from new modules, components and feature enhancements as soon as they are implemented.

 #### NPM